nim-lang/Nim/web/news/nim_community_survey_results.rst

 We have recently closed the 2016 Nim Community Survey.
 I am happy to say that we have received exactly 790 responses, huge thanks go to the people that took the time to respond.
-We're very thankful for this very valuable feedback.
+We're incredibly thankful for this very valuable feedback.

 This survey was inspired in part by the